mattcarlotta/alias-dirs/README.md

 ## Pathing

-By default, this package will only alias root-level folders within the project's root directory `.` and top-level folders within the `./src` directory.
+By default, this package will only alias root-level directories within the project's root directory `.` and top-level directories within the `./src` directory.

 If you wish to override the default paths, then you can supply an **array of root-level relative string paths** to the *paths* property (do **NOT** include trailing slashes).